School Board Policy 712 -

 1. School district buildings and grounds may be equipped with video cameras.

-2. Video surveillance may occur in any school district building or on any school district property.
+2. Video recording may occur in any school district building or on any school district property, including in public areas such as hallways and handwashing areas outside of restrooms.

-3. Video surveillance will normally not be used in bathrooms or locker rooms, although these areas may be placed under surveillance by individuals of the same sex as the occupants of the bathrooms or locker rooms.
-Video surveillance in bathrooms or locker rooms will only be utilized in extreme situations, with extraordinary controls, and only as expressly approved by the superintendent.
+3. Video recording will not be used in bathrooms or locker rooms.
+These areas may be supervised by individuals of the same sex as the occupants of the bathrooms or locker rooms.

 B. Use of Video Recording